-Full disclosure: it’s a good sign when work is busy as a freelancer, but not when you start experiencing burnout red flags thanks to a poor work-life balance.
+Full disclosure: it’s a good sign when you’re busy as a freelancer, but not when you start experiencing burnout red flags thanks to a poor work-life balance.

 Everybody tells you how amazing it is to be a freelancer, run your own business and not have to report to anyone but yourself.

-If you’ve been struggling to work as effectively as you used to, you’re forgetful all the time and you keep losing sleep, it’s to say goodbye to freelance exhaustion and hello to healthy living once again.
+If you’ve been struggling to work as effectively as you used to, you’re forgetful all the time and you’re constantly losing sleep, it’s time to say goodbye to freelance exhaustion and hello to healthy living once again.

 Read on to find out how to create a good work-life balance as a freelancer NOW to avoid burnout LATER.